-6. Measure the height of the third student who walks into the class in Example 5.

-- In all the examples before this one, the random process was done deliberately. - In Example 6, the random process is one that occurs naturally. - Because Examples 5 and 6 depend on different random processes, they are different random variables. - 7.
-Toss a coin and see whether it comes up heads or tails. - Tossing the coin is the random process. - The value is heads or tails. - Example 7 shows that a random variable doesn't necessarily have to take on numerical values.
+- 6. Measure the height of the third student who walks into the class in Example 5. - In all the examples before this one, the random process was done deliberately. - In Example 6, the random process is one that occurs naturally. - Because Examples 5 and 6 depend on different random processes, they are different random variables.